quishqa/WRF-Chem_SP/README.md

 to use `test.dat`, which has only five AQS.

 ## How to use
-Examples of how to use these modules is shown in `model_eval_sp.py`, you can use this file as a template for your experiments:
+Examples of how to use these modules is shown in `model_eval_sp.py`, you can use this file as a template for your experiments.
+Let's try to explain the `model_eval_sp.py` parts.

+### Loading modules

+The package that contains the modules is called `wrf_sp_eval`.
+So It has to be in the same working directory where you do the model eval.
+You'll also need `wrf-python`, and `Dataset` from `netCDF4` package.
 ```python

 import wrf as wrf